IntersectMBO/ouroboros-consensus/docs/website/contents/for-developers/BootstrapPeersIER.md

   As the volatile tip age approaches X, the Consensus Layer could forewarn the Diffusion Layer, eg "it seems like the transition back to OnlyBootstrap will be necessary soon; please prepare", if that would be helpful.

-- For similar reasons, the Diffusion Layer should also manage the disconections from all peers upon the `OnlyBootstrap -> CaughtUp` transition.
+- For similar reasons, the Diffusion Layer should also manage the disconections from all (bootstrap) peers upon the `OnlyBootstrap -> CaughtUp` transition.

 ## Anticipated Interface

-See [IntersectMBO/ouroboros-network#4555](https://github.com/IntersectMBO/ouroboros-network/pull/4555) for the definition/implementation of this interface on the Network side.
+See [IntersectMBO/ouroboros-network#4555](https://github.com/IntersectMBO/ouroboros-network/pull/4555) and [IntersectMBO/ouroboros-network#4846](https://github.com/IntersectMBO/ouroboros-network/pull/4846) for the definition/implementation of this interface on the Network side.

 - The Diffusion Layer should monitor a `TVar State` (maybe via a `STM State` action).
   The Consensus Layer will update that state promptly.